Freelance journalist arrested for ‘misbehaving’ with police at Singhu border

 A case was registered against him and he has been arrested now, a senior police officer said, a day after the scribe was detained.

 On Friday at the Singhu border, there were clashes between farmers and a large group of men claiming to be local residents who hurled stones at each other.
-The Singhu border is one of the main protest sites gainst the new farm laws.
+Singhu border is one of the main protest sites against the new farm laws.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines